On graph products of monoids: (left) Foata normal forms

 We are now in a position to prove the main result of this section, which tells us that the left Foata normal form of an element of any $\mathscr{GP}$ is essentially unique.
-In the result below the maps $\varphi_{\alpha}$ and $\upsilon_{\alpha}$ are the left right duals of $\theta_{\alpha}$ and $\eta_{\alpha}$ from Proposition~\ref{smallest or largest}.